rajat641/Spatial-Query-Cab-NYC/README.md

 # Spatial Query on NYC Cab Data
-This repo provides scripts to run multiple spatial queries on their large database that contains geographic data as well as real-time location data of the customer for-hire vehicle (Uber, Lyft, etc.).Most of the raw data comes from the NYC Taxi & Limousine Commission from 2009.
+This repo provides scripts to run multiple spatial queries on the large database that contains geographic data as well as real-time location data of the customer for-hire vehicle (Uber, Lyft, etc.).Most of the raw data comes from the NYC Taxi & Limousine Commission from 2009.

 #### Statistics through December 31, 2019: